kl1mm/localize/README.md

 ![alt text][csproj]

-Now, if everythings works fine and you can compile your solution you should get a nested `<YourJsonFile>.Generated.cs` which you now can use in you code.
+Now, if everythings works fine and you can compile your solution you should get a nested `<YourJsonFile>.g.cs` which you now can use in you code.

 ![alt text][generated]